 Two thousand people once thronged the streets, which provided the usual saloons, hotels, and stores.
 Over $1’000’000 in gold and silver was extracted from the mines.
 Today the population is only about a dozen folks but does reach as high as 400 for special events, such as the Memorial Day Weekend Chili Cook-Off or the annual Day after Thanksgiving Turkey Dinner.

 Thunder Mountain Monument is the creation of by Frank Van Zant AKA Chief Rolling Mountain Thunder.
 The chief used objects he found at a nearby junkyard or picked up discarded objects along the highway to create his monument in the desert.
-Thunder Mountain is designated a Nevada State Historic Site and a National Monument and is an interesting side trip while traveling along Interstate 80 in Nevada.
+Thunder Mountain is designated a Nevada State Historic Site and a National Monument and is an exciting side trip while traveling along Interstate 80 in Nevada.

 Caliente Railroad Depot

 Caliente Railroad Depot is located in southeastern Nevada.
-Freight trains still pass by the historic mission style station but since Amtrak pulled out years ago there is no more passenger service.
-There is a small box car museum next to the station.
+Freight trains still pass by the historic mission-style station, but since Amtrak pulled out years ago, there is no more passenger service.
+There is a small boxcar museum next to the station.
 Caliente was at one time a Union Pacific hub.
 Its location halfway between Los Angeles and Salt Lake City made it an ideal stopover for trains.
 Union Pacific had a roundhouse and repair facilities for steam locomotives at the east edge town.
 When steam locomotives were replaced with diesel in the 1940’s operations moved to Las Vegas.

 Tonopah Mining Park

 Tonopah Queen of the Silver Camps is home to the Tonopah Mining Museum.
 The 100-acre mining park and museum is dedicated to preserving Nevada’s rich mining history.
 Visitors are free to roam around and explore the many historic buildings and artifacts.
-An underground tunnel has been restored where you can look down the shaft into the richest mine in the Tonopah District.
+An underground tunnel has been restored where you can look down the shaft into the most productive mine in the Tonopah District.
 The park also contains the last remaining structure, a trestle, from the Tonopah and Goldfield Railroad.
 Tonopah Historic Mining Park 110 Burro Ave, Tonopah, NV 89049